Creative Fundraising Ideas for Libraries

 Library Fundraising Ideas

 Libraries are our greatest public institutions.
-In one place, millions of ideas can be accessed by anyone in the community that can read.
-Where else can offer that volume of helpful information, all for free?
+Here, anyone that can read has access to millions of new ideas at their finger tips.
+Where else can you get all of this helpful information for free?
 Libraries are so important that they’re protected under the First Amendment.
 It guarantees freedom of speech and the press, and the right for people to peacefully assemble.
 Library fundraising ideas – we have the profitable answers.

-To be able to serve 21st century patrons, a library must brainstorm creative ways to generate funding for media, collections, staffing, and programming.
-Before you begin a fundraising campaign, however, make sure the library director or chief librarian is on board.
-Libraries are usually funded with state taxes there are regulations on how fundraising can occur.
+To be able to compete with the internet, a library must brainstorm creative ways to generate funding ideas.
+This includes ideas to raise money for media, collections, staffing, and programming.
+However, before you begin a fundraising campaign, make sure the library director or chief librarian is on board.
+There may be some state regulations on what kind of fundraising you can do at your library.
+So, it makes sense to find out before you ever get started.

 Common library fundraisers include:

-Book Drive and Book Sale– Lots of libraries take old, donated, or extra copies of books, magazines, or media out of circulation to make room for new acquisitions.
-Many libraries have strict intake rules regarding donations but may be happy to use book donations to sell on the side for profit.
+Book Drive and Book Sale.
+Lots of libraries take old, donated, or extra copies of books, magazines, or media out of circulation to make room for new books.
+Many libraries may not take your donated books to put on their shelves.
+However, they may be happy to use your book donations to sell on the side for profit.
 You can scale this idea to fit the size of your library.
-For example, a small library on Orr’s Island, Maine, holds an annual Library Fair where there are games for kids, a white elephant auction table, a petting zoo, and a house full of books that sell for as little as 50 cents, $1, $2, and more.
-There are endless choices for your reading pleasure.
+For example, a small library on Orr’s Island, Maine, holds an annual Library Fair where there are:

 Adopt A Book and Book Plate programs